-French presidential candidates halt campaigns in wake of Paris attack
+Paris shooting overshadows election campaign

 - Opinion: The frightening similarities between the US and French elections

-Speaking in Indonesia Friday, US Vice President Mike Pence said the attack was just the latest reminder "that terrorism can strike anywhere at anytime."

-Quoting President Donald Trump, Pence said "we have to be strong, and we have to be vigilant."

-Trump himself weighed in at a news conference in Washington following the attack.
-"What can you say?
-It never ends," the President said.
+US President Donald Trump, at a news conference in Washington, said: "What can you say?
+It never ends."

-German Chancellor Angela Merkel expressed her condolences to Hollande and said her sympathy "goes out to the victims and their families," according to her spokesman Steffen Seibert.
+German Chancellor Angela Merkel said her sympathy "goes out to the victims and their families," according to her spokesman Steffen Seibert.

-British Prime Minister Theresa May also spoke to Hollande.
 In a statement, the UK government said it "strongly condemns the appalling terrorist attack in Paris."

 France has been in a state of emergency since the 2015 Paris attacks, which left 130 people dead.
 Parliament voted in December to extend the extraordinary provisions to ensure the protection of upcoming presidential and general elections.

-Note: Correction: This story has been updated to clarify the extent to which French intelligence authorities were monitoring Karim Cheurfi before the attack.